-- · on an actual basis; - on an as adjusted basis to give effect to: - the Contribution effected prior to the completion of this offering. - the 10 for 1 split of our common shares effected prior to the completion of this offering. - the issuance and sale by us of 9,000,000 common shares in this offering at an assumed initial public offering price of \$16.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses paid and payable by us and the application of the net proceeds from this offering as described in "Use of Proceeds." - the declaration and payment on October 25, 2024 of a \$51.6 million return of capital to Titan Cement International.
+- on an actual basis; - on an as adjusted basis to give effect to: - the Contribution effected prior to the completion of this offering. - the 10 for 1 split of our common shares effected prior to the completion of this offering. - the issuance and sale by us of 9,000,000 common shares in this offering at an initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses paid and payable by us and the application of the net proceeds from this offering as described in "Use of Proceeds." - the declaration and payment on October 25, 2024 of a \$51.6 million return of capital to Titan Cement International.
 The return of capital was funded through a combination of drawdowns on short-term third party and short-term and long-term related party credit facilities.